lpmirabueno/xf_phylogeny/readme.md

   cp "$file".fasta.gz /home/mirabl/Xf_proj/Ncbi_46/Filtered/
 done
 ```
 ## 9. Run CheckM on filtered genomes from step 8.
+Run this in a screen / tmux session.
 This script submits the jobs to HPC.
 CheckM can only be run on blacklace01 or blacklace 06.
 ```
 for file in /home/mirabl/Xf_proj/Ncbi_46/Filtered/*.fasta ; do